Planting Using Buffers

 Deep, weekly watering is a must during the first year of planting.
 Most plants that die in the first season do so because of inadequate watering.
 Make sure that the water reaches the depth of the root ball.
 The “ring” around the plant helps the water sink into the ground instead of running off.
-Planting areas can be weeded, but should not be raked.
+Planting areas can be weeded but should not be raked.

 After One Year

 After the first year, you should only need to water if there is a lack of normal rainfall.
-Once the plants are well established, you can let the planted area naturalize so that you do not need to replenish mulch or weed.
+Once the plants are well established, you can let the planted area naturalize so that you do not need to replenish mulch or weeds.
 The “duff” layer of leaves and pine needles will serve as natural mulch.

-- Make sure to ask for landowner permission before harvesting and do not take too many plants from any one area.
+- Make sure to ask for landowner permission before harvesting, and do not take too many plants from any one area.
 Do not remove plants next to lakes or streams.